cs18b028/Shortify/README.md

 Jupyter Notebook(version 6.2.0) has been used for initial development of the modules that are later modified and used in the backend.
 The backend carries the entire functionality of the tool while the frontend is simply for user interaction.

-- Running the code in Jupyter Notebook also needs you to install all the python dependencies and libraries.
+- Running the code in Jupyter Notebook also needs you to install all the <a href="https://github.com/Bhavanasp/Shortify/blob/main/WebApp/backend/requirements.txt" target="_blank">python dependencies and libraries</a>.
 To install them navigate to the WebApp/backend directory in cmd (windows) or terminal (linux) and then execute ```pip install -r requirements.txt```

 ## Download and run the webapp on your local system
 - Prequisites: technologies used and their versions are specified in [System/Software requirements](#systemsoftware-requirements).
 It is better to get those versions to avoid compatibility issues.